pearcej/complex/_sources/AgentBasedModels/Sugarscape.rst

 In 1996 Joshua Epstein and Robert Axtell proposed Sugarscape, an agent-based model of an “artificial society” intended to support experiments related to economics and other social sciences.

 Sugarscape is a versatile model that has been adapted for a wide variety of topics.
-As examples, I will replicate the first few experiments from Epstein and Axtell’s book, *Growing Artificial Societies*.
+As examples, we will replicate the first few experiments from Epstein and Axtell’s book, *Growing Artificial Societies*.

 In its simplest form, Sugarscape is a model of a simple economy where agents move around on a 2-D grid, harvesting and accumulating “sugar”, which represents economic wealth.
 Some parts of the grid produce more sugar than others, and some agents are better at finding it than others.